clseibold/Edim/README.md

 * Replace line
 * Replace first occurance of string in line
 * Delete line
+  - Will also show the line that was moved up into the deleted line's place
 * Preview whole file
 * Cancel operation (using Ctrl-X+Enter)
 * Shows previous line of current line being operated on to give context